aiishaan/deadlockDetector/README.md

 1. **Initialization**:
    - Initialize the `Result` structure with `edge_index = -1`
-   - Initialize a graph representation using an adjacency list and an out-degree count for each node.
+   - Initialize a graph representation using an adjacency list and an out-degree count for each node
    - Use unordered sets to keep track of processes and resources.

 2. **Processing Edges**: